A minimum of an upper second-class UK Bachelor's degree in archaeology or a related subject or an overseas qualification of an equivalent standard.

 Months of entry

-UCL is a world-leading centre for research and teaching in the archaeology of Egypt and the Near East.
+UCL is a world-leading centre for research and teaching in the archaeology and cultural heritage of Egypt and the Middle East.
 The programme is ideally suited to students seeking to combine advanced study of these regions with new technical and interpretative skills, and offers an ideal grounding for doctoral research.